 Other large collections focus on sports, particularly rowing, ships and shipping, the Welland Canals, the grape and wine industry, education, costumes and textiles, fine art, community organizations, newspapers, and land records.

-Email Anthony Percival, the Museum Registrar, to learn more.
+Email Anthony Percival, the Museum's Collections Coordinator, to learn more.

 Our purpose is to collect, preserve, research, exhibit and interpret artifacts and archival records, along with their associated information relative to the history of St. Catharines and the Welland Canals for the education and enjoyment of the public.